amethon/www/_reflections/journal2.md

 The narrator, believed to be Jules Verne, is a French author and pioneer of science fiction known for his imaginative and visionary works.
 Verne is described as being fascinated by the mysteries of the deep sea and eager to embark on this expedition as an observer and chronicler.

-As the narrator descends into the abyss, they are struck by the otherworldly beauty of the creatures that inhabit this strange and exotic place.
+As the narrator plunges into the mysterious depths of the ocean, they are awestruck by the otherworldly charm of the creatures that inhabit this peculiar and exotic domain.
 The passage is filled with vivid descriptions of the graceful movements of jellyfish, the glowing lights of lanternfish, and the eerie silence of sunken wrecks, painting a mesmerizing picture of the deep sea environment.

 However, the journey is not without its challenges.
 The narrator experiences a sense of isolation and loneliness as they are removed from the surface and the light, feeling adrift in a vast and empty void.
 This unsettling feeling ultimately serves as a catalyst for self-reflection and introspection, leading the narrator to understand that the ocean and its wonders are a reflection of themselves and the world around them.